celine-lee/unnatural_language_processing_replication/README.md

 ### (2) Train semantic parser
 With the dataloader written, I follow suit of the paper and train a LSTM encoder-decoder model with an embedding size of 256 and a hidden size of 1024.
 This model is the seq2seq semantic parser from utterance to program in the Calendar domain.

-Graphs from the training procedure on training the models only on synthetic data are shown below:
+Graphs from the training procedure on training the models on synthetic data, NL paraphrases, and both are shown below:
 ![Training Performance](images/train_performance.png?raw=true "seq2seq training performance")
 ![Test Performance](images/test_performance.png?raw=true "seq2seq test performance")